nathanbraun/nathanbraun-com/content/advice.md

 - [Vim](vim) (probably a 7).
 - Reading every night before I fall asleep.
-- Chopping up big container of vegetables in advance for each day of the week.
+- On weekends, chopping up big container of vegetables for each day of the week.
 - Lifting weights, playing pickup basketball for cardiovascular exercise in lieu of jogging.

 ## Examples of Level 9 Advice